Kremlin Says German Leak Shows involvement Of West In Ukraine - UrduPoint

 The Kremlin spokesman said the recording "in itself suggests that the Bundeswehr is discussing substantively and specifically plans to strike Russian territory."

-Peskov was speaking as the German ambassador to Russia was summoned to the foreign ministry in Moscow.
-Ambassador Alexander Graf Lambsdorff left the ministry building without giving any comment, Russian news agencies reported.
+Peskov was speaking as Russian state-run agencies said German ambassador to Russia was summoned to the foreign ministry in Moscow.

+Germany's foreign ministry denied Graf Lambsdorff had been summoned, instead saying he attended "a long-planned meeting in the Russian foreign ministry."

 The day before, Germany had accused Russian President Vladimir Putin of trying to sow disunity with the leak.